alexandermendes/imgverifier/README.md

 [Download the latest release](https://github.com/alexandermendes/imgverifier/releases)

+The controls work as follows:

-Click **Run** and choose a root directory to recursively search for files that cannot be validated as images.
+- **Run**: Choose a root directory to recursively search for files that cannot be validated as images.

+- **Abort**: Stop searching the directory.

-A comma-separated list of extensions on which to attempt validation can be specified via the **Extensions** text field.
+- **Extensions**: Specify a comma-separated list of extensions on which to attempt validation.

-Click **Save** to output any invalid images found to a text document.
+- **Save**: Output the paths of any invalid images found to a text document.